 Within the New Hampshire shoreline you will find the popular Portsmouth New Hampshire and Hampton Beach which attracts many visitors during the short but beautiful Summer.
 There aren’t many New Hampshire beaches but the ones we do have are very popular.

 New Hampshire State Parks

 Whether you like camping, hiking, trailing, or site seeing, New Hampshire has a variety of state parks that you could visit.
-Overall, the state has 93 state parks that provide a wide range of recreational activities.
+Overall, the state has 93 state parks that provide a wide range of recreational activities (see also ‘The Best New Hampshire Escape Rooms‘).
 Interestingly, these parks are suitable for all ages and abilities.

 The largest of these state parks is Bear Brook State Park, situated in Allenstown.
 The park lies on over 10,000 acres and is the largest developed state in the state.
 Other large state parks within New Hampshire include Cardigan Mountain State Park, which has 5,655 acres, and Crawford Notch State Park, which lies on 5,775 acres.

 If you are an outdoorsy person, here are some of the activities you can undertake in these state parks.

 - Winter recreation